mariiaromaniuk/My-Cracking-the-Coding-Interview-JS-Solutions/README.md

-## My 'Cracking the Coding Interview' 6th Edition Solutions written in JavaScript
+## My 'Cracking the Coding Interview' Solutions written in JavaScript

+- This repository contains my own JavaScript solutions on questions listed in the book [Cracking the Coding Interview](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850) by Gayle Laakmann McDowell.

+- Under each JavaScript file, there are tests to check that the code is working as expected.
+For convenience, simple logging is used to test the functions.
+To run the tests, just cd into the folder containing the .js file and run `node <fileName>.js` to run the tests.

 ![](BigO/ds_operations_bigO.jpg)
 ![](BigO/array_sorting_bigO.jpg)